 The first symptoms of rabies are fatigue, sore throat, chills, vomiting and headache.
 These symptoms get progressively worse a week later with disorientation, hallucinations, unusual behavior, hyperactivity and difficulty swallowing.
 The final stage of rabies includes paralysis, coma and, ultimately, death.

 How do you catch rabies?

 Rabies is contracted by exposure to the saliva of an infected animal.
+Any mammal can get rabies, but the most commonly infected animals in the United States are raccoons, skunks, bats and foxes.
 Rabies can be transmitted if a bite from an infected animal penetrates the skin.
 Rabies can also be transmitted if an infected animal licks an open wound, cut or scratch, or if the animal licks the mouth, nose or eyes.
 Simply petting a rabid animal will not transmit rabies.

 Rabies vaccine is not needed:

 - If the animal (for example, dog or cat) lives in or has been hanging around the neighborhood, it can be observed for 10 days to see if it behaves normally.